Trinity Church on the Green: Description of the original Gothic building

 St. Paul's Episcopal Church in the Hudson River town of Troy, New York closely resembles Town's Trinity Church except that it was built using a different type of stone of a different color: the building contract specified that the new church was to be a copy of Ithiel Town's Trinity Church in New Haven.
 While Ithiel Town may not have been on site at any time during St. Paul's construction, it appears he authorized the use of his original design for Trinity, given the accuracy of the replication.
 The major difference between the original Trinity and St. Paul's is that Trinity uses the dark, very hard red trap rock stone from the local Hamden, Connecticut quarry, whereas St. Paul's uses blue-gray limestone quarried in nearby Amsterdam, New York.
-Ground was broken for St. Paul's in 1826, and the church was finished and consecrated two years later in 1828.
+Ground was broken for St. Paul's in 1826, and the church was finished and consecrated in 1828.
 It has been suggested that it reflects the original appearance of Trinity more than Trinity itself does, since Trinity's wood tower top was replaced with stone in 1871 and Trinity's 1884 Chancel and two flanking 1960s exit towers add to Trinity's original volume.
 St. Paul's stone and wood entrance tower, unchanged from its original form, lacks some of the original wooden corner pinnacle details noted at Trinity's original stone and wood tower.
 Both Trinity and St. Paul's lack their original wood crenelated nave roofline balustrades as well.

 Nineteenth-century changes

 "Extensive interior redecoration was undertaken at Trinity during the period from 1846 to 1849.".
 A comparison of the interior of the church before and after the extensive changes shows that the ceiling vault was extensively redesigned and the wooden columns were replaced by stone pillars.
-Noted New Haven architect Henry Austin, a disciple of Ithiel Town, was "hired in 1847 to direct the decoration of the interior of Town's Trinity Episcopal Churches in New Haven.
+New Haven architect Henry Austin, a disciple of Ithiel Town, was "hired in 1847 to direct the decoration of the interior of Town's Trinity Episcopal Churches in New Haven.
 The major item listed on the expense account is 'frescoing'."
 Henry Austin was the 1844 translator of the book length A treatise on the pointed style of architecture in Belgium, by Antoine-Guillaume-Bernard Schayes.
 Influenced by his studies of the pointed style, Austin's high Gothic interior now contrasted with the early Gothic exterior.
 Gaslights were added in 1849.
 Henry Austin also designed in 1869 the Trinity George Street complex, comprising three buildings, the Trinity Home, the Church School, and a chapel in the middle; two of the buildings survive today, and hold the New Haven chapter of The Salvation Army.